 For students interested in military sabre, some notion of this historical context must be taken into consideration.
 This should go without saying, but for all the discussion of the “H” in HEMA, too often it is ignored.
 Many new fencers learn about military sabre from Youtube videos or social media, and if they see that one school of sabre uses the term “military” more often than others then perhaps it’s more understandable that they fail to see how other national texts on sabre were also largely codifications of military systems.
 It is also one reason they think that dueling and military sabre are different animals—few people ever talk about the connection between them.

-Students of sabre should pay some attention to the corpus.
+Students of sabre should pay some attention to the wider corpus.
 Regardless of the tradition they favor, even a basic acquaintance with other national military programs, not to mention different applications for the same body of technique, can only benefit them.
 This is true for those interesting in “dueling” and those interested in “military” sabre—these are just different applications of the same material.
-At the very least it may prevent them from grossly misunderstanding what it is they are study.
+At the very least it may prevent them from grossly misunderstanding what it is they are studying.

 [i] See https://columbiaclassicalfencing.com/fencing-terms/#c.
 Accessed 3-5-18.